 Hannah believes the understanding of our natural world and the threats that it is under should be knowledge accessible to all.
 Through this belief she formed a high respect for science communication and wanted it to become a part of her future.
-So she spent a year out of uni and taught herself how to create graphics and animate them in order to create explainer videos about marine science.
+She is currently the Science Coordinator on the TS Pelican of London that is completing a voyage around the UK.
+She spends her days collecting data and communicating the importance of the science that the Pelican of London contribute to.
+On top of this, she taught herself how to create graphics and animate them in order to create explainer videos about marine science.
 She has since worked with scientists, promotion teams and a school to create engaging visuals in order to invite a wider audience into the important topics we see in current research.
-Hannah has created content on topics such as ocean acidification, invasive species, food security and antibiotic resistance and she is loving every second!
+Hannah has created content on topics such as ocean acidification, invasive species, food security and antibiotic resistance and she is loving every second

 Louise-Océane Delion @twosealions